RepreZen/OpenAPI-Essentials-Workshop/README.md

 ### Swagger Setup

 No setup required.
-You may import or copy-and-paste the exercises and answers into Swagger Editor or SwaggerHub.
+You may import or copy-and-paste the exercises and answers into the Swagger Editor.